Black Barby Music Festival

 Circus Cinema – in the cosy little barn.
 A selection of circus-themed films/documentaries and home-education documentaries to chill out to.

-‘Pop-Up' Workshops – a small space in the barns to allow random workshops to happen.
-They don’t have to be circus themed, and they can be aimed at adults only if you wish as there are plenty of adults hanging about during the 10am – 4pm circus workshop times who would happily have a go at things.
-In previous years, we’ve had bunting making and other sewing skills, puppet making workshops, kung fu fitness, hand massage, belly dancing, and meditation.
-If you would like to offer a workshop in anything at all – dream catcher making, yoga, massage, for example, either let us know in advance, or speak to us about it when you arrive.
+‘Pop-Up' Workshops – mostly happening in a small space in the courtyard barns, but sometimes in the fields too, run by camp attendees, for camp attendees :-).
+They are a great way to allow random workshops to happen, and a great way to mix and mingle and meet some of the other home-ed families.
+The workshops don’t have to be circus themed, and they can be aimed at adults only if you wish as there are plenty of adults hanging about during the 10am – 4pm circus workshop times who would happily have a go at things.
+In previous years, we’ve had bunting making and other sewing skills, puppet making workshops, kung-fu fitness, hand massage, belly dancing, reiki, yoga and meditation.
+Also French, how to make sauerkraut, plus some home-ed discussion groups.
+If you would like to offer a workshop in anything at all either let us know in advance, or speak to us about it when you arrive.

 If you run a workshop you will be welcome to promote any other workshops, projects or websites you run or services or classes you offer.

-Circus Shows in the Big Tops (served with popcorn, of course!) – by the Foolhardies and the Panics
+Circus Shows in the Big Tops (served with popcorn, of course!) – by the Foolhardies and friends

 Kiddie’s Disco – we encourage fancy dress for the disco, so come prepared!

 Talent show - for everyone, all ages, just for fun, to come on stage and do anything, whatever you like!
-As long as you can entertain for a minute or two… or more… you are very welcome.
+As long as you can entertain for a minute or two…no more as we have been known to be there for 4 hours before... yawn!
 In the past we have had comedy, magic, music, belly dancing, acrobatics, singing, jokes, dancing, storytelling, a group of dodgy daddy dancers doing the daddy dance (best yet!
 Haha!) and much more.

 educational laugh with his fab circus science show.